Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 #### Disable the Redfish endpoints for the nodes

-13. When nodes are `Off`, Temporarily disable endpoint discovery service (MEDS) for the compute nodes(s).
+13. When nodes are `Off`, temporarily disable endpoint discovery service (MEDS) for the compute nodes(s).
-    Disabling the slot prevents hms-discovery from attempting to automatically power on slots.
+    Disabling chassis slot prevents hms-discovery from attempting to power them back on.

     ```bash
     ncn-m001# cray hsm inventory redfishEndpoints update --enabled false x1005c3s0b0